AguuZzz/CookiesGrabber/README.md

 Extract local cookies from Google Chrome and save it in a json file in the desktop

+## You need to CLOSE chrome before use the script

 ## Requirements

 The script need these dependents: